Find an answer to your questions, solve your most common problems and get in touch with us.

 Locate your question in our search engine to find your question

 Immigration and Customs Controls

-Each country has its own restrictions regarding typical products such as coral, icons, caviar, etc. that you are allowed to take out.
-In case of doubt, check with the embassy of the country you are visiting.
+Each country has its own restrictions when it comes to taking out a typical product from the country.
+If in doubt, check with the embassy of the country you are visiting.

 Arriving at the country of destination:

-In certain countries, the visa is obtained at the destination airport, where you will probably have to pay for it in dollars.
-In other countries you may have to pay airport taxes or a tourist tax.
+In certain countries, the required visa is obtained at the destination airport, where you will probably have to pay for it in dollars.
+In some countries you may have to pay airport taxes or a tourist tax.

-Remember, all customs authorities impose limits on how much alcohol, tobacco and perfume you can take into the country.
-Some countries also limit or even prohibit animals, plants and food.
+Remember, all customs limit the amount of alcohol tobacco and perfume that you can take into the country.
+Some countries also limit the entry of animals, plants and food.

-If you have nothing to declare, go straight to the exit with the sign "Nothing to declare" (usually on a green background) and then you will be free to leave the airport.
+If you have nothing to declare, look for the “Nothing to declare” sign (it usually has a green background) to exit the airport faster.

 Here are the user questions